-Rachel Surls is the County Director and Sustainable Food Systems Advisor for University of California Cooperative Extension in Los Angeles County.
+Rachel Surls is the Sustainable Food Systems Advisor for University of California Cooperative Extension in Los Angeles County.
 Cooperative Extension is part of the University of California's Division of Agriculture and Natural Resources.
-As Cooperative Extension County Director, she oversees a 35-person office that offers research-based educational programs to Los Angeles County residents on a wide variety of topics, including youth development (4-H), agriculture, natural resources and nutrition education.
-She recently added the Sustainable Food Systems component to her job, and plans to expand her efforts working on community food production and urban agriculture.
-Prior to her director role, Rachel was the Urban Horticulture Advisor Cooperative Extension and was very involved in promoting school and community gardening in urban Los Angeles.
+As part of her role with UC ANR, she is leading a team to study the emerging urban agriculture movement in California, assessing the needs of this audience, creating educational resources, and developing best practice recommendations for urban agriculture policy at the municipal level.
+She is currently a member of the Los Angeles Food Policy Council, and through the Council has been actively engaged in working with the City of Los Angeles to formulate urban agriculture policy.
+Rachel is a long-time UC ANR staff member and has served in several capacities.
+She was County Director for Cooperative Extension in Los Angeles from 1997-2011, and Urban Horticulture Advisor in Los Angeles County from 1994-1997.
+She has been active in supporting school and community gardening in the Los Angeles area since joining Cooperative Extension as a Program Representative with Cooperative Extension's Urban Garden Program in 1988.
 She earned her BS in agronomy at Virginia Tech, her MS in Agricultural Sciences at Cal Poly, Pomona, and a Ph.D. in Education from Claremont Graduate University.
 Rachel is a former Peace Corps Volunteer and parent of two teenage boys.
 Thomas Turini Vegetable Crops Farm Advisor, UC Cooperative Extension, Fresno County

 Tom Turini is the vegetable crops Farm Advisor for Fresno County where he has served since 2007.
 His research and extension program addresses management of tomatoes, garlic, onions, melons and lettuce in large-scale agricultural operations in the county.
 A few irrigation projects currently being addressed in his research program includes management of high yielding drip-irrigated processing tomatoes with lower quality ground water, and alternative bed and drip irrigation configuration for production of processing tomatoes.
-Pest management projects being addressed include epidemiology and control of Tomato spotted wilt virus and management of white rot of drip-irrigated garlic and through the use of site specific management.
+Pest management projects being addressed include epidemiology and control of Tomato spotted wilt virus and management of white rot of dripirrigated garlic and through the use of site specific management.
 He has served as UC liaison for the California Garlic and Onion Research Advisory Board for 3 years.
 Prior to taking his current position, he served as the Imperial County plant pathology advisor since 1999.
 He received both a BS and MS from California State University, Fresno in Plant Science.
-Howard-Yana Shapiro Global Director, Plant Science & External Research, Mars Incorporated Co-founder, Seeds of Change
+Katharina Ullman Student Representative, UC Davis Graduate Student, Department of Entomology